-Each residents health care supports had been appropriately identified and assessed.
-The inspector reviewed a sample of health care plans and found that they appropriately guided the staff team in supporting residents.
+Each residents' health care supports had been appropriately identified and assessed.
+The inspector reviewed a sample of healthcare plans and found that they appropriately guided the staff team in supporting residents with their healthcare needs.
 The person in charge had ensured that residents were facilitated to access appropriate health and social care professionals as required.